Pitt County assistance programs.

 SSVF is for veterans and their families only.
 Family Endeavors, Inc., runs it for Pitt County.
 All housing assistance is based on need.
 They offer government grants to pay a mortgage or rent payment, budgeting counseling, and bus fares.
 SSVF also coordinates rapid rehousing, in which funds (or loans) are used to pay for moving costs, a security deposit, lease application fees or other costs.
 Many other costs may also be paid by SSVF, and it also gives veterans counseling.
 Call 910-459-4320.

 Pitt County clothing banks offer free household goods and supplies to qualified low income and families facing poverty.
 Some of the assistance is provided by churches and some of it by other non-profits that also operate in the region.
-Free clothes, Christmas gifts or toys, winter coats, and other household items may be distributed.
-More on clothing centers in Pitt County.
+Free clothes, Christmas gifts or toys, winter coats, school uniforms or supplies and other household items may be distributed.
+More on free clothing centers and school supplies in Pitt County.

 Medical care and clinics in Pitt County

 Oakmont Baptist Church Community Clinic is a sponsored health clinic/center for the Pitt County community.
 It is only operating one day per month.
 Call for hours and more information on the medical care, prescriptions needed, and more details.
 (252) 756-1245.